Bisphenol-A (BPA) is Everywhere, including your toilet paper

 That nice shiny paper that most receipts are printed on?
 BPA (or BPF) is likely-as-not an ingredient.
 We slip those recieipts in next to our currency in our wallets, slide our hands over them countless times as we rummage through our purses, pick them up to enter them in Quicken, then one more time to file, trash or shred them.

-“When people talk about polycarbonate bottles, they talk about nanogram quantities of BPA [leaching out],” John C. Warner of the Warner Babcock Institute for Green Chemistry observes.
+“When people talk about polycarbonate bottles, they talk about nanogram quantities of BPA [leaching out],” John C. Warner of the Warner Babcock Institute for Green Chemistry observes observed about carbonless copy papers when he worked at Polaroid.
 “The average cash register receipt that’s out there and uses the BPA technology will have 60 to 100 milligrams of free BPA.”
 By free, he explains, it’s not bound into a polymer, like the BPA in polycarbonates.
 It’s just the individual molecules loose and ready for uptake.”

 But thats not the end.
 Those duplicate check records?
 Carbonless credit card receipts?
 What if you’re a cashier handling them all day?
 Touched some food after handling the receipt?
 Ouch!
 Of course, many of us recycle those receipts, cool huh?
 Maybe not, it may be ending up in our recycled toilet paper.
 Is shredded thermal paper part of your composted fertilizer?
 Ooops.